This guide is designed to help you understand the financial aid process from the initial offer through delivery of financial aid.

 Federal Work-Study

-Federal Work-Study (FWS) is awarded to undergraduate students with the financial need after their eligibility for grants and need-based scholarships has been considered.
+Federal Work-Study (FWS) is offered to undergraduate students with the financial need after their eligibility for grants and need-based scholarships has been considered.
 The FWS program is a form of financial aid that allows you to earn money to pay for a portion of your educational expenses.
 The program encourages both community service work and work related to your course of study.
-FWS is one of the few types of financial aid awarded by the Office of Financial Assistance that does not credit directly to your University account.
+FWS is one of the few types of financial aid offered by the Office of Financial Assistance that does not credit directly to your University account.
 Rather, you must work to earn the amount of FWS for which you may be eligible.
 Student employees are paid every two weeks.
 Wages vary depending on the type of work involved.

 If you wish to decline your FWS offer or reduce your offer (minimum FWS is $1,000) and request additional Federal Loans, please contact OFA.
 An advisor will be able to determine if you have additional loan eligibility.